 Finally, be sure to avoid using overly broad keyword targeting.
 Whilst it might seem like a good idea at first, in practice, this can lead to irrelevant traffic that doesn’t convert and higher CPC costs for the same keywords.

 Instead, focus on targeting highly relevant phrases with phrase match or even exact match keywords where appropriate.
 This will ensure search engine users who find and access your ads are genuinely interested in your product or service.
+For example if you’re selling an item on e-commerce then make those terms as specific as possible.

 Now that we have covered some common mistakes let’s look at some steps you can take to ensure your PPC campaign delivers consistent results.